Heart Failure Online 2022 On-demand

 Dr Loreena Hill is a senior lecturer at the School of Nursing and Midwifery, Queens University in Belfast, UK.
 Dr Hill’s research focuses on the management of patients with chronic heart failure, specifically those in advanced stages.
 She leads a co-design European study to develop an innovative intervention to improve patient and family decision-making concerning Implantable Cardioverter Defibrillators within palliative care.

-Dr Loreena Hill is an Editorial Board member of Cardiac Failure Review.
+Dr Loreena Hill is an Editorial Board member of Cardiac Failure Review and with her permission may be contacted here.

 Harriette Van Spall